 It is important to note the following rules about tip adjustments:

-We at Clover do not place a limit on tip adjustment amounts.
-However, we cannot provide chargeback protection against disputed transactions by customers if merchants tip adjust amounts more than 20% of the bill, funds are not guaranteed subject to the rules set by card schemes (such as Visa and MasterCard) and electronic payment associations.
+- Clover does not place a limit on tip adjustment amounts.
+However, if merchants tip adjust amounts more than 20% of the bill, funds are not guaranteed subject to the rules set by card schemes (such as Visa and MasterCard) and electronic payment associations.

 A Pre-Auth is a customer transaction where the merchant can validate that a given amount is available on the customer payment method (physical card or digital wallet), and then also place a hold for that amount.
 This amount is deducted from the customer account (credit limit or bank balance), but not yet transferred to the merchant.